-The current technical report for the Goldboro Gold Project is the Goldboro Technical Report entitled "NI 43-101 Technical Report and Feasibility Study for the Goldboro Gold Project, Eastern Goldfields District, Nova Scotia" with an effective date of December 16, 2021 (in this section, "Goldboro" or the "Project").
+The following summary of the Goldboro Project is based in part on the filed technical report for the property.
+The current technical report for the Goldboro Project is the Goldboro Technical Report entitled "NI 43-101 Technical Report and Feasibility Study for the Goldboro Gold Project, Eastern Goldfields District, Nova Scotia" with an effective date of December 16, 2021 (in this section, "Goldboro" or the "Project").
 All summaries and references to the Goldboro Technical Report are qualified in their entirety by reference to the complete text of the Goldboro Technical Report, which is available under the Company's profile on SEDAR at www.sedar.com.
 Except as where stated otherwise, the information below is stated as of the effective date of the Goldboro Technical Report.